10 Best Spray Painting Respirators & Masks of 2023 – Reviews & Buying Guide

 We like the look of the RoofWorld, but couldn’t get it to seal well on our faces And without a good seal, the mask isn’t going to work very well.
-We also found that it tends to fog while you’re using it, and some of the pieces are not durable and began to fall off after only a few uses.
+We also found that it tends to fog while you’re using it, and some of the pieces are not durable and begin to fall off after only a few uses.

 9. Trend Stealth Air APF10 Reusable Half Mask Respirator